 It’s important to understand whether or not the interest will be capitalized on the loan before filing for deferment or forbearance.
 This can help borrowers prepare for what lies ahead.

-What Is Capitalized Interest?
+What Is Capitalized Interest On A Student Loan?

 When accrued interest is unpaid, it is added to the principal value of the loan.
 This new loan principal becomes the value that is used to calculate the interest.
 Because the borrower is now paying interest on top of this new, higher loan balance, future payments will also be higher.

 Capitalized Interest Student Loans

 Capitalized interest can happen on student loans in several scenarios.
 First, it may happen after a borrower graduates from school (or after a grace period), and unpaid interest is added to the balance of the loan.
 Second, it could happen after periods of student loan forbearance or deferment.

 Even though payments are not due during these exceptional periods, interest is often calculated to be added to the balance of the loan once that period is over—this is the process of capitalization and will increase the student loan balance.

 Borrowers making use of income-driven repayment plans may want to pay attention to capitalized interest as well.
 In these situations, unpaid interest may be capitalized on the loan: